ably/ably-java/README.md

 (The `ANDROID_HOME` environment variable must be set appropriately.)

+## Code Standard

+We are introducing [Checkstyle](https://checkstyle.org/) to enforce code style and spot for transgressions and illogical constructs.
+The Gradle build has been configured to run these on `java:assembleRelease`.
+It does not run for the Android build yet.

+You can run just the Checkstyle rules on their own using:

+    ./gradlew checkstyleMain

 ## Tests

 A gradle wrapper is included so these tasks can run without any prior installation of gradle.
 The Linux/OSX form of the commands, given below, is: